-However, even for simple switches, the importance of generally rare reactions is important in the framework of individualised care.
-This becomes even more important when commissioning guidelines are based on target goals (CQUINS etc) for cost-based prescribing.
-The use of the MHRA yellow card reported scheme is important for all such cases.
+However, even for simple switches, the chance of generally rare reactions is important in the framework of individualised care.
+This becomes even more relevant when commissioning guidelines are based on target goals (CQUINS etc) for cost-based prescribing.
+The use of the MHRA yellow card reported scheme is recommended for all such cases.

 Patient engagement and accurate information seems key to successful switching programmes and can lead to significant savings.

 Unless stated otherwise, all references are to the Programme and Abstracts of the 4th Joint BHIVA/BASHH Conference, 17 – 20 April 2018, Edinburgh.
 HIV Medicine (2018), 19 (Suppl.
 2).

 - Waters L et al. Was the pain worth the gain?
 Antiretroviral (ARV) savings from the Improving Value project and generics use in England .
 4th BHIVA/BASHH, 17-20 April 2018, Edinburgh.
 Oral abstract O1.
 HIV Medicine, 19 (Suppl.
 2), s5–s20.

 - Okecha E et al. NHS England commissioning for value: what is the hidden cost?
 4th BHIVA/BASHH, 17-20 April 2018, Edinburgh.
 Oral abstract O2.
 HIV Medicine, 19 (Suppl.
 2), s5–s20.